Govt considers future of Covid rules as cases slowly rise again

+The Government is considering extending the Covid-19 Act, which gives politicians the power to impose restrictions to counter the Covid-19 virus.

+However, a spokesman for Prime Minister Jacinda Ardern said the act would be amended to reduce the powers within it, since many were no longer required.

-Prime Minister Jacinda Ardern has given no indication remaining Covid-19 restrictions will be relaxed anytime soon, with cases rising again and another wave expected.
+Ardern today gave no indication that remaining Covid-19 restrictions will be relaxed anytime soon, with cases rising again and another wave expected.

 It comes as the Government considers the long-term future of its ability to set Covid-19 rules.

-The Government will tomorrow announce whether it will renew the Covid-19 Epidemic preparedness notice, which allows them to make Covid-19 rules.
+The Government will tomorrow announce whether it will renew the Covid-19 Epidemic preparedness notice, which allows politicians to make Covid-19 rules.

+The spokesman said any amendments to the Covid-19 Act would be done by an amendment bill that would go through Parliament.

+"Ministers have been reviewing the Covid-19 Act to ensure it is fit for purpose now that we're through the emergency response.

 The current only other Covid-related requirement is for positive cases to isolate for seven days.